See the documentation for minimalist instructions on creating streams and submitting predictions.

 It moved to Frequently asked questions.
-Raise an issue on Github, or email us if you are stuck.
+Raise an issue on Github.

 Python Notebook Examples